Part of the reason eating out is so convenient is because you don’t have to wash the dishes!

-A few tips to become a sheet-pan recipe master:
+Here are a few tips for becoming a sheet-pan recipe master:

-- Use aluminum foil or parchment paper on the pan and the cleanup will be even easier!
+- Use aluminum foil, parchment paper, or a Silpat mat on the pan, and the cleanup will be even easier!

 - Use the time it takes to cook in the oven to make some rice, couscous or pasta on the side.
 I know… it’s one more dish to clean, but c’mon two ain’t bad.